mynodebtc/mynode_docs/docs/lightning/rtl.md

 To spend bitcoins on the Lightning network, one must first find peers on the network and open a channel with them.
 Peers can be trusted friends or complete strangers.
 [1ML.com](https://1ml.com/node?order=channelcount&active=true) or the myNode Telegram channel are good places to find peers.

-When you have selected another lightning node to connect to, click on "Lightning" in the RTL navigation panel, then click on "Peers/Channels".
+When you have selected another Lightning node to connect to, click on "Lightning" in the RTL navigation panel, then click on "Peers/Channels".
 Under the "Connections" heading, find and click on "Peers" as shown:

 ![RTL Create Peer](/images/lightning/RTL/RTL_create_peer_comp.png "RTL Create Peer")